Serving

 Salt

-1. Chill BEEF in the freezer for about 1/2 hour to stiffen it.
-Slice 1/8 inch thick by about 1/2 inch wide and about 2 inches long.
+1. Slice BEEF 1/8 inch thick by about 1/2 inch wide and about 2 inches long.
 The beef should be free of fat and membranes.

-2. Sprinkle Beef with Sugar and let stand for about 10 minutes.
+2. Sprinkle Beef with Sugar, massage it in and let stand for at least 10 minutes.

-3. Slice SCALLIONS in half lengthwise, then diagonally crosswise to about 3/4 inch lengths.
+3. Slice SCALLIONS in half lengthwise, then diagonally crosswise to about 3/4 inch lengths, white and green.

-6. Turn the heat down low and add the Soy Sauce, Rice Wine and Salt.
-Cover and simmer over very low heat for about 5 minutes.
+2. Stir in Soy Sauce, Rice Wine and Salt.
+Turn down the heat, cover and simmer for about 5 minutes.

 NOTES:

-3. Lard: Yes you can use Olive Oil (Pure, not Virgin) or Peanut Oil instead of lard without too much sacrifice in flavor or texture.
+Are you still afraid of lard?
+For details see our Lard Page.
+Yes you can use Olive Oil (Pure, not Virgin) or Peanut Oil instead without too much sacrifice in flavor or texture.